MUNComputerScienceSociety/Automata/README.md

 ### Using Docker

-1. Create the network `web` by running `docker network create web`
-2. Create the directory `mounted_plugins` within the project by running `mkdir ./mounted_plugins`
+1. Create the directory `mounted_plugins` within the project by running `mkdir ./mounted_plugins`
-3. Start the containers by running `docker-compose up -d`
+2. Start the containers by running `docker-compose up -d`

 ### Without Docker